“He hasn’t touched me in years.”

 (This is a post specifically written for women.
-For husbands, check out What To Do When Your Wife Doesn’t Want To Have Sex With You.)
+For husbands, check out this article.)

-The stereotype of a man pressuring his wife for sex does not apply to every relationship: there are many women who experience just the opposite.
+The stereotype of a man pressuring his wife for sex does not apply to every relationship: about 25% of wives experience just the opposite.
 Even when a woman is not the one initiating sexual connection, it wounds a woman’s heart when her husband does not demonstrate sexual attraction to her.

-The physical intensity and frequency of sexual activity varies greatly in healthy marriages.
-But if your husband is not regularly initiating sex with you, and is also often unresponsive to your sexual advances, it can leave a hole in your heart.
+The physical intensity and frequency of sexual activity vary greatly in healthy marriages.
+But if your husband is not regularly initiating sex with you and is also often unresponsive to your sexual advances, it can leave a hole in your heart.
 It’s easy to feel unloved, unwanted, and lonely.

-I’ve heard from patients, radio callers, blog readers, friends, church acquaintances, and more, about the emptiness, frustration, and isolation women feel who face this in their marriage.
+I’ve heard from patients, coaching clients, blog readers, friends, and church acquaintances about the emptiness, pain, frustration, and isolation women feel who face this in their marriage.

 While your husband is completely responsible for his behavior, taking action on your part will be empowering to you.
-Rather than wallowing in self-pity, or looking outside the marriage for satisfaction, here are five questions to consider if your husband appears to shrink from having sex with you.
+Rather than wallowing in self-pity or looking outside the marriage for satisfaction, here are five questions to consider if your husband appears to be holding back from having sex with you.

 What YOU Can Do